 Adult Disorganized Attachment: Pathology, Absorption, and Mystical Experience

-Paetzold, Rholes, and Kohn (2015) review literature on attachment from infancy to adolescence to develop a 9-item ADA scale, and provide evidence for its predictive validity.
+Paetzold, Rholes, and Kohn (2015) review literature on attachment from infancy to adolescence to develop a 9-item ADA scale and provide evidence for its predictive validity.
 Of their sample (see Critiques section for details), ADA predicted higher internalizing symptoms, as measured by the Beck Anxiety Inventory (BAI) and Center for Epidemiology Studies Depression scale (CES-D), and externalizing symptoms, as measured by the Multidimensional Anger Inventory (MAI) and the Buss-Perry Aggression Questionnaire (BPAQ).
-They propose a working model of disorganized attachment in adulthood, to be understood as a confusing conflict between aggressive-approach and anxious-avoidance behaviors.
+They propose a working model of disorganized attachment in adulthood, to be understood as a confusing conflict between aggressive-approach and anxious-avoidance behaviours.
 Most notably, disorganization was the only predictor for physical aggression when compared with either anxious or avoidant attachment.

 These results imply that failed resolution of trauma, and specifically disorganized attachment, expresses itself in a propensity for mystical experiences (unrelated to religious/spiritual beliefs), mediated by trait absorption.
 These experiences appear as non-pathological, adaptive outcomes of disorganized attachment.
-The propensity for mystical experiences as a potential life-changing turning point may replace other attempts at self-realization (e.g. through drugs or promiscuity).
+The propensity for mystical experiences as a potential life-changing turning point may replace other attempts at self-realization (e.g., through drugs or promiscuity).
 It is therefore argued that mystical experiences may be a promising therapeutic target for ADA.

-- dream sleep is dissociative, but far from pathological.
+- dream sleep is dissociative but far from pathological.

 - according to research, mystical experiences are not associated with pathological aspects of dissociation.

 - lifetime mystical experience (35%) is ten times higher than dissociative psychopathology.